The angel Gabriel was sent from God

 Then the angel departed from her.

-Today we celebrate the feast of the Immaculate Conception.
-The Church Fathers consistently referred to Mary as the new Eve, which is to say, the one who reversed the momentum started by the mother of the human race.
+Friends, today we celebrate the feast of the Immaculate Conception.
+The Church Fathers consistently referred to Mary as the New Eve, which is to say, the one who reversed the momentum started by the mother of the human race.
 The Ave of the angel was seen as the reversal of Eva.
 While Eve grasped at divinity, Mary said “Let it be done unto me.”

 Here’s the liberating paradox: passivity before objective values is precisely what makes life wonderful.
 Allowing oneself to be invaded and rearranged by objective value is what makes life worth living.
 And this applies unsurpassably to our relationship with God.
 The message that your life is not about you does indeed crush the false self that would bend the whole world to its purposes, but it sets free the true self.